philbirnie/magento2-7thst/README.md

 ## Overview

-This repo helps stand up a development environment for new or existing Magento 2.2 implementations.
+This repo helps stand up a development environment for new or existing Magento 2.3 implementations on Ubuntu version Bionic Beaver.

 ## Setup